Ongoing formalities made easy

 - Ownership transfer ledger.
 A stock/membership interest/partnership interest transfer ledger to keep accurate records of ownership amount information.

-- Sample internal governance document.
+- Digital Download: Sample internal governance documents.
 Sample bylaws (corporation), operating agreement (LLCs), or partnership agreement (LPs/LLPs), which outlines how the company will be managed and will address certain situations.
+Delivered via e-mail.